More daylight leads to warmer sea temps

 Our staple snapper for April is the Vermilion Snapper.
 These snapper are found on most any public wreck or natural bottom structures.
 They can be found in depths of 60 feet to 350 feet.
 Of course, the deeper you go, the bigger they grow.

 The daily bag limit is 10 per person, and it’s not hard to reach a limit on a half-day trip.

-Maybe your bucket list is not complete, or you just love to fish, then check us out at www.entertainercharter.com and let us hook you up!
-As we always say aboard the Entertainer “may the good fishing be yours!”
+Maybe a fishing trip is still on your bucket list.
+If so, give us a call or check us out at www.entertainercharter.com and let us hook you up.
+As we always say aboard the Entertainer, “may the good fishing be yours!”